Overview Orka Cluster 3.2

 Also: VM template

 A template for an Orka virtual machine.
-You can deploy multiple VM instances (VMs) from a single VM config.
+Deploy multiple VM instances (VMs) from a single VM config.
 Starting with Orka 3.0.0 using VM configs is optional.

 VM